stefanbrkic1/Calculator/README.md

 * All basic operations are supported (divide, multiple, remainder, add, subtract).
 * Comes with options to __clear/delete__ a single input (backspace) OR __clear__ the whole display.
+* Keyboard inputs are supported for numbers, opertaors and other options.

 ## Acknowledgement